By Tiffany, Contributing Writer

 Tip: This dish is an excellent way to use up fruit when you don’t have enough to make an entire recipe of something else.
 Simply chop up what you have, mix it up and sweeten to taste.
 Consider baking it in a smaller dish too if you don’t have enough for a full pan.

-Finally, the incredibly simple smoothie cannot be left out.
+Finally, don’t leave out the incredibly simple smoothie!
 One handful of spinach can be added to ANY smoothie without affecting its flavor, making it the best way to get a daily dose of dark leafy greens.
-My favorite pumpkin pie smoothie is in my book, but you can get my apple pie recipe here and enjoy TWO doses of super foods in one glass!
+My favorite pumpkin pie smoothie is in my book, but you can get my apple pie smoothie recipe here and enjoy TWO doses of super foods in one glass!
 You can also get 25 delicious smoothie recipes here.

 Tip: Spend a few minutes at the beginning of the week chopping up fruits and vegetables for smoothies.
 Package them into quart-sized bags and store them in the freezer.
 Then for breakfast, pull out a bag and add it to the blender along with your liquids.
 This will tremendously cut down on the time spent in the kitchen!